josecyc/neurosleeve/README.md

 # Neurosleeve
 ## Deep Learning For Hand Gesture Signal Classification
 This is an implementation of a ConvNet to predict the position of the hand using four Double-Differential sEMG signals from the forearm.
+To stream the sEMG signals we used a [Ganglion Board](https://shop.openbci.com/collections/frontpage/products/pre-order-ganglion-board?variant=13461804483) from OpenBCI and ts [GUI networking widget](https://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI).

 <p align="center">
   <img width="800" height="500" src="images/Demo.gif">